Healthdirect Free Australian health advice you can count on.

 How is HTLV-1 diagnosed?

-HTLV-1 is usually found using a blood test to detect antibodies to the virus.
+HTLV-1 is diagnosed with a blood test that detects antibodies to the virus.

 Australian blood donor centres screen blood for HTLV-1 infection.